Helping Horses to Eat Healthily – Helpful Advice

 6. Treats for your horse

 Like humans, horses also enjoy treats once in a while.
 You can share it with your horse to thank you for its hard work or as a reward after training.
-Although nothing’s wrong with it, it is best to consider this guideline when selecting the type of treats, the feeding frequency, and amount:
+Although nothing’s wrong with it, it is best to consider this guideline when selecting the type of treats, the feeding frequency, and the amount:

 Here are some of the healthy treats for your horse: